TekisasuEngine/tekisasu-vscode-plugin/README.md

 ### Why does it fail to connect to the language server?

-- Godot 3.2 or later is required.
+- Tekisasu 3.2 or later is required.
-- Make sure the Godot editor is running
+- Make sure the Tekisasu editor is running
-- Make sure to open the project in the Godot editor first.
+- Make sure to open the project in the Tekisasu editor first.
 If you opened the editor after opening VS Code, you can click the **Retry** button in the bottom-right corner in VS Code.
-- Reset the LSP Server port to the default values in both Godot's Editor Settings and in VSCode.
+- Reset the LSP Server port to the default values in both Tekisasu's Editor Settings and in VSCode.

 ### Why isn't IntelliSense displaying script members?